How To Make Blueberry Pancake Cupcakes

 Notes

-** Parchment paper cupcake liners are best for this recipe as it is prone to sticking to the liner.
-Alternatively you can use a silicone muffin baking pan or lightly grease your muffin tin with coconut oil.
+- Liner Options: Parchment paper cupcake liners work best to prevent sticking.
+Alternatively, use a silicone muffin pan or lightly grease a metal muffin tin with coconut oil.